 If you are divorced or separated, your ex-partner may be entitled to part of your pension.
 More information on this is available at asr.nl/pensioen/scheiden-of-uit-elkaar and asr.nl/service/beslisboom-scheiden-pensioen.
 If the divorce or separation is registered in our records before 31 December of the year shown on your UBS, the amounts due to your ex-partner will no longer be shown on your benefit statement.
 If the divorce or separation was registered at a later date, the effect will not be shown until your next UBS.
-Please note: the amounts for ex-partners are still shown in the fees and benefits accrual statement.

-What can you expect if you become incapacitated for work?
+🖒 What can you expect if you become incapacitated for work?